Thinking about climbing Adam’s Peak? This guide has everything you need to know!

 How: 6 routes available, Hatton is most popular route; 5km, 3hrs one way, well connected by public transport

-Who: Moderate to difficult climb.
-Reasonable level of fitness or determintion needed
+Who: Moderate, short but powerful.
+Reasonable level of fitness or determination needed

 The most popular option is from Hatton.
 With this route you’ll have the bonus of making the climb with thousands of pilgrims.
 Whilst this means you won’t have the place to yourself, it’s a truly magical experience walking alongside the white dressed worshippers on the way to the top (many of them complete the hike in bare feet!).